ethereum/go-ethereum/cmd/devp2p/README.md

 ### Eth Protocol Test Suite

-The Eth Protocol test suite is a conformance test suite for the [eth protocol][eth].
+The Eth Protocol test suite is a conformance test suite for the [acash protocol][acash].

-To run the eth protocol test suite against your implementation, the node needs to be initialized as such:
+To run the acash protocol test suite against your implementation, the node needs to be initialized as such:

 1. initialize the geth node with the `genesis.json` file contained in the `testdata` directory
 2. import the `halfchain.rlp` file in the `testdata` directory